Welcome to another article where I’m going to share with you the 11 best apps for real estate agents.

 I’ve shared payment calculations, RPR data, and all sorts of things from my iPhone screen with clients using Zoom.

-These are my picks for the 11 best Realtor apps in 2020.
-I’d love to hear what apps you are liking and recommending to other agents.
+These are my picks for the 11 best apps for real estate agents to help with lead generation and finding potential buyers.
+I’d love to hear what apps you are liking and recommend to other agents.
 So make sure to leave a comment below and let me know.

 Would You Like To Partner With Me?